-CLK 2-2021 Considerations for a Lobbyist Registry

-CLK 4-2021 Considerations for a Mandatory Lobbyist Registry

-CLK 12-2021 Implementation of a Mandatory Lobbyist Registry
+- CLK 2-2021 Considerations for a Lobbyist Registry - CLK 4-2021 Considerations for a Mandatory Lobbyist Registry - CLK 12-2021 Implementation of a Mandatory Lobbyist Registry - CLK 7-2022 Extension of Education Period for Implementation of Lobbyist Registry

-Prepared and submitted by: Submitted by:

-Ann-Marie Norio Ron Tripp, P. Eng.
-Regional Clerk Chief Administrative Officer
+Prepared and recommended by: Ann-Marie Norio Regional Clerk Recommended by: Ron Tripp, P. Eng.
+Chief Administrative Officer